 “Are you alright?”
 Her dark eyes, so like his own, scrutinized his face.
 “I thought I just heard you come in.”

 “Again?”
 Her voice sounded sharper than usual.

 He held her gaze, but remained silent.

 “I can handle it.”

-“What are they doing to you?” she said.
+“What are they doing to you?” she pleaded.
 She looked small and helpless.
 Gabriel could see fear in her eyes and wished he could erase it.

 “Please, Mom.”
-He was afraid she’d come too close to the truth and force him into an outright lie.
+He was afraid she might come too close to the truth and force him into an outright lie.